hxjo/fastapi-inertia/CONTRIBUTION.md

 ## Versioning

 This repository adheres to semantic versioning.
 It is vital to respect it, and to not introduce a breaking change without a major update.
 Every pull request must come with a bump of the version specified in the `pyproject.toml`, so a new version can properly be deployed.

+## Tools

+This project uses [poetry](https://python-poetry.org/docs/) to handle dependencies and local environment.
+This project uses [poethepoet](https://poethepoet.natn.io/index.html) to define some useful tasks for the project.
+You can use them, after having activated your environment, through `poe ${command_name}` If you find yourself missing a command, feel free to add and document it.